- Benefit a VIP treatment with our skip-the-line tickets to the Palace of Versailles.

 And if you would prefer a Palace of Versailles tour in private, please have a look at this activity!

 Is the Gardens Fountains shows included in my entrance ticket?

 If you book on Tuesdays, Fridays or Saturdays from April 1st to October 31st, 2017 your entrance ticket will include the access to gardens shows, whether for The Musical Fountains Show or The Musical Gardens.

 Do I have to go back directly to Paris after this Palace of Versailles tour?

 You may remain in the Gardens of Versailles at the end of the tour, if you wish.
 Your access to the Gardens is available all day long.
 You may also stay longer in Versailles to explore this charming city and return to Paris whenever you want (your return ticket is included).

 This Palace of Versailles tour is dedicated to the Great Palace and the Gardens around.
 The Marie-Antoinette’s Estate needs more time and extra ticket.
 If you want to book for it or to have a combined visit of both sites, don’t hesitate to ask by emailing us: firstname.lastname@example.org.

-Meeting Address: Travelex Gare St Lazare, Cour de Rome, Paris - In front of Travelex (the currency exchange office) located on the second floor (the upper floor), Metro lines 3, 12, 13 & 14, Saint-Lazare station / ENDING POINT: same as meeting point
+Meeting Address: Travelex Gare St Lazare, Cour de Rome, Paris - In front of Travelex (the currency exchange office) located on the second floor (the upper floor).
+Closest metro station: Saint-Lazare (lines 3, 12, 13 & 14) / ENDING POINT: same as the meeting point

 Solo Traveler?
 Welcome here!